MV Viking Sky: 2019 incident

 On 23 March 2019, the cruise ship was en route southwest from Tromsø to Stavanger in Norway in strong winds and rough seas with 15 m high waves.
 According to pilot(s) on board, the weather was well within the operational capability of the ship.
 There were 1,373 people on board – 915 passengers and 458 crew.

-Around 13:50 in Hustadvika off the coast between Molde and Kristiansund, the ship's engines suffered loss of oil pressure, resulting in an automatic shutdown of all engines and she started drifting towards land.
-The alarms for low lubricant level did not trigger.
-Engines can only run without lubricant for a few minutes before being damaged.
-Rescue boats from shore had to return because of high seas.
-Anchors were dropped, and tugboats tried unsuccessfully to attach towlines to the ship.
+Around 13:50 in Hustadvika off the coast between Molde and Kristiansund, the ship's engines suffered loss of oil pressure, triggering an automatic shutdown of all engines — which can only run without lubricant at most for several few minutes without incurring major damage.
+With the ship drifting toward land, the ship's lubricant alarms failed to engage.
+Shore dispatched Rescue boats were dispatched but returned due to the rough conditions.
+The ship dropped anchors, while tugboats attempted unsuccessfully to attach towlines.

-Six of Norway's fourteen rescue helicopters were sent to the scene and evacuated passengers.
+Six rescue helicopters were sent to the scene; pairs of helicopters operated simultaneously, hoisting passengers from the bow and stern of the ship.
 The crew of Viking Sky managed to restart one engine, but evacuation continued.
 "The ship only has one working engine and the winds are rather strong.
 Therefore we would prefer to have the passengers on land rather than on board the ship," police chief Tor Andre Franck said.

 After about five hours, 100 passengers had been evacuated, with at least four helicopters involved in the airlift.
 "It will take time to evacuate everyone," Franck said.
 The incident occurred mid-afternoon 2 km off the Møre og Romsdal area of western Norway.
 One expert said that the ship had been around 100 m from grounding.

 Around 19:00, two helicopters were diverted to rescue the crew of the cargo ship Hagland Captain, which had been going to the aid of Viking Sky and also suffered an engine failure.
 The Hagland crew bailed into the sea and were picked up by helicopters in the dark.